Last updated: November 05, 2024

 Kitchen interior with brown wood cabinets and island with stools

-A conventional loan refinance could be a game-changer for your finances.
-Refinancing might help you secure a lower interest rate, reduce monthly payments, or even shorten your loan term.
-If you're looking to refinance your home, it may be time to explore a conventional loan refinance.
+A conventional loan refinance could be a game-changer for your finances by helping you secure a lower interest rate, reduce monthly payments, or even shorten your loan term.
+If you're looking to refinance your home, it may be time to explore this option.

 How a conventional loan refinance works

-• With a conventional refinance you might be able to secure a lower interest rate, reduce your monthly payment, shorten the loan term, or cash out on the equity in your home.
+• You might be able to secure a lower interest rate, reduce your monthly payment, shorten your loan term, or cash out on the equity in your home.

-To qualify for a conventional loan refinance, you must have a strong credit history, enough equity in your home, and a steady income.
+A strong credit history, enough equity in your home, and a steady income may increase your chances of securing a conventional loan refinance.
 Lenders typically require a minimum credit score of 620, a loan-to-value (LTV) ratio of 80% or less, and a debt-to-income (DTI) ratio of 43% or less.
 Once approved, your new mortgage pays off the balance of your old mortgage, changing the term and interest rate.

 Conventional loan refinance limits

 The maximum amount for a conventional loan refinance depends on where you live.
-In most states, the maximum loan limit for 2023, known as the conforming loan limit, is $726,200 for a one-unit property—up from $647,200 the year before.
-In Alaska and Hawaii, the number is $1,089,300.
-1
+In most states, the maximum loan limit for 2024, known as the conforming loan limit, is $766,550 for a one-unit property—up from $726,200 the year before.
+The number is $1,149,825 in Alaska , Guam, Hawaii, and the U.S. Virgin Islands.

 How soon can you get a conventional loan refinance?

 Keep in mind that many lenders charge closing costs and fees, so rushing into a refinance may not make financial sense.
-Discover does not charge closing costs, application fees, origination fees, or appraisal fees for refinances.
+Discover® Home Loans does not charge closing costs, application fees, origination fees, or appraisal fees for refinances.

 Reasons to get a conventional loan refinance

-Here are some reasons why getting a conventional loan refinance makes financial sense:
+Here are some reasons why getting a conventional loan refinance might be a good idea:

 Lower your mortgage rate

-Mortgage interest rates may rise and fall based on several factors but current rates available to you could possibly be lower than your mortgage rate if your credit score has improved since buying your home.
-Getting a refinanced loan at a lower interest rate can save you thousands of dollars over the life of your loan.
+Mortgage interest rates may rise and fall based on several factors.
+However, current rates could possibly be lower than your current rate if your credit score has improved since buying your home.
+Getting a refinanced loan at a lower interest rate can save you money over the life of your loan.

 For example, if you have a $250,000 mortgage at a rate of 7% and refinance it to a rate of 6.5%, you will save nearly $30,000 in interest over 30 years.
-Be sure to calculate closing costs and fees before estimating how much you might save.
+Be sure to calculate closing costs and fees when working out how much you could save.

 Remove mortgage insurance

 If you have an FHA loan, you must pay mortgage insurance premiums (MIP) regardless of your down payment.
-The same is true for private mortgage insurance (PMI), which may be required by your lender if you have a conventional loan and your down payment is less than 20% of the home's value.
+The same is true for private mortgage insurance (PMI) on a conventional loan, which your lender might require if your down payment is less than 20% of your home's value.

-Refinancing a conventional loan can eliminate PMI, just like switching to a conventional loan can remove MIP from an FHA loan.
-Removing MIP or PMI will result in freeing up money dedicated to those payments that you can then save or use as you need it.
+Refinancing a conventional loan can remove PMI, just like switching to a conventional loan can remove MIP from an FHA loan.
+Eliminating MIP or PMI free up money that you can t save or use when needed.

 Change your loan type

-Switching from an FHA loan or USDA loan to a conventional loan may make financial sense, particularly if your credit score is high enough to qualify for a competitive interest rate.
-Conventional loans can offer more flexibility with less stringent requirements than government-backed loans.
-Also, as mentioned before, refinancing from an FHA loan might remove mortgage insurance payments, so long as your new equity is over 20%.
+Switching from an FHA or USDA loan to a conventional loan could be a smart move, particularly if your credit score is high enough to qualify for a competitive interest rate.
+Conventional loans can offer more flexibility with less stringent requirements than government-backed loans

 Tap into home equity

-You accumulate equity as you make mortgage payments, which is the difference between your home's current value and what you owe on your mortgage.
-A cash out refinance lets you tap into that equity, allowing you to access funds for home renovations, debt consolidation, or other financial needs.
-Since interest rates on conventional loans are typically lower than personal loans or credit cards, a cash out refinance could be a smart move to save money on interest charges and pay for the home upgrades you've always dreamed of.
+As you make mortgage payments, you can accumulate equity, which is the difference between your home's current value and what you owe on your mortgage.
+A cash out refinance lets you tap into that equity and access funds for home renovations, debt consolidation, or other financial needs.
+Since interest rates on conventional loans are typically lower than personal loans and credit cards, a cash out refinance could be a smart move to save money on interest charges and pay for the home upgrades you've always dreamed of.

 Change your rate type

 Another reason to refinance with a conventional loan is to change your rate type.
 With a fixed-rate mortgage, your interest rate and monthly payments are fixed for the life of the loan.
-With a variable-rate mortgage, your interest rate can fluctuate based on market conditions, which could result in higher or lower monthly payments depending on those conditions.
+With a variable-rate mortgage, your interest rate can fluctuate based on market conditions, which could result in higher or lower monthly payments.

 How to refinance FHA to conventional

-Switching to a conventional loan could make sense if you're considering refinancing your FHA loan.
-While FHA loans are great for qualified homebuyers, a conventional loan can offer lower interest rates and fees in the long run.
+You could switch to a conventional loan if you're considering refinancing your FHA loan.
+While FHA loans can be great for some homeowners, a conventional loan might offer lower interest rates and fees.

-The first step is to ensure you have the necessary equity in your home and a strong credit score.
+The first step is ensuring you have the right amount of equity in your home and a strong credit score.
 From there, it's all about finding the right lender and working with them to get the best possible terms.
-Remember that many lenders charge closing costs and fees which could offset the savings from a refinance, so consider a lender that waives fees or offers competitive rates.
+Remember many lenders charge closing costs and fees that could offset the savings from a refinance, so consider a lender that waives fees or offers competitive rates.

-A conventional refinance replaces your current mortgage with a new loan with a different rate and term.
-Using a conventional refinance is an excellent option if you're looking to save money on your monthly payments or pay off your mortgage sooner.
+A conventional loan refinance replaces your current mortgage with a new loan with a different rate and term.
+It might be an excellent option if you're looking to save money on your monthly payments or pay off your mortgage sooner.

-A cash out refinance lets you change the loan’s rate and term while allowing you to borrow more than your current loan’s value, with the difference coming to you in cash.
-Cash from a cash out refinance can be spent on anything, though many homeowners use it to finance large purchases, consolidate debt, or make home improvements.
+A cash out refinance lets you change your loan’s rate and term while borrowing more than what you currently owe, with the difference coming to you in cash.
+You can spend this money on anything, though many homeowners finance large purchases, consolidate debt, or make home improvements.

 How does a cash out refinance work?